Compare any two graphics cards:

 Intro

-The GeForce GTX 465 has a core clock speed of 607 MHz and a GDDR5 memory speed of 802 MHz.
-It also features a 256-bit bus, and uses a 40 nm design.
-It features 352 SPUs, 44 Texture Address Units, and 32 Raster Operation Units.
+The GeForce GTX 465 features a clock speed of 607 MHz and a GDDR5 memory frequency of 802 MHz.
+It also features a 256-bit memory bus, and makes use of a 40 nm design.
+It features 352 SPUs, 44 TAUs, and 32 ROPs.

-Compare all of that to the Radeon HD 7750, which has a clock speed of 800 MHz and a GDDR5 memory speed of 1125 MHz.
-It also uses a 128-bit bus, and uses a 28 nm design.
-It is comprised of 512 SPUs, 32 Texture Address Units, and 16 Raster Operation Units.
+Compare that to the Radeon HD 7750, which has a clock speed of 800 MHz and a GDDR5 memory speed of 1125 MHz.
+It also makes use of a 128-bit memory bus, and uses a 28 nm design.
+It is comprised of 512 SPUs, 32 Texture Address Units, and 16 ROPs.

 Display Graphs